 If you don't know what I'm talking about, it works like this.
-You begin a story and, after a few pages of text, are given a choice like "If you go decide you can't delay in finding your lost dog and go down the stairs into darkness turn to page 114.
-If you decide to go back for a light source and supplies first, hoping that Spot can take care of himself for a while, turn to 32."
-As you read you are offered choices and follow the branching story path until you reach a passage that culminates, for good or ill, in "The End."
+You begin a story and, after a few pages of text, are given a choice like "If you decide you can't delay in finding your lost dog and go down the stairs into darkness turn to page 114.
+If you decide to go back for a light source and supplies first, hoping that Spot can take care of himself for a while, turn to page 32."
+As you read you are offered more choices and you follow a branching story path until you reach a passage that culminates, for good or ill, in "The End."

 CYOA 12: UFO 54-40 (1982)